advay-sinha/Algo-Trade-Simulator/README.md

 ## Features

-- **Live market data** sourced on demand from Yahoo Finance with resilient fallbacks for missing fields
+- **Live market data** sourced on demand from Yahoo Finance with resilient quote/chart fallbacks
-- **User authentication** with secure password hashing and expiring API tokens stored in MongoDB
-- **Simulation tracking** that persists strategy details, capital allocation, and status per user
-- **Responsive dashboard** showing watchlists, new simulation forms, and saved simulations
+- **Live market lab** page with ticker search, candlestick overlays, and intraday stats powered by Yahoo Finance
+- **AI-assisted strategy lab** that trains and backtests SMA crossovers on 5-year history and generates live signals
+- **Hybrid chatbot copilot** using local Ollama (Mistral) with DuckDuckGo fallback for research and automation, now including budget-aware, diversified allocation suggestions for short horizons
+- **Simulation workspace** for creating, updating, and tracking algorithmic trading experiments
+- **Home analytics dashboard** surfacing portfolio stats, trained strategies, and recent results
 - **Session recovery** using browser storage so signed-in users can resume quickly

 ## Tech stack